 Scholarships are offered by the Australian Government, education institutions, and

-a number of other organisations.
+a number of other organizations.
 This search engine provides a list of all scholarships

-supplied by Australian-based organisations, institutions, and government bodies to
+supplied by Australian-based organizations, institutions, and government bodies to

 international students studying or planning to study in Australia on a student visa.